tedr56/VMixBroadcaster/README.md

 Restart    Function=Restart
 Alpha50     Function=SetAlpha&Value=127

 Add Vmix's Ips in Ip tables.
-Name optional.
+Name optional. (use default VMix port : 8088)

 Select the desired function to launch and click send button to broadcast to the VMMix Group, or Send All button to send to all groups.